 LEDs have come a long way in the last few years.
 Ten years ago, the technology was relatively new, meaning the lamps and bulbs were incredibly expensive, and not quite ready for prime time.
 The main problems with the LEDs of the time were color, brightness, dimmability, and price.
 All that has changed, and LEDs are taking over the lighting market more every day.
 More on that in a moment.

 The financial payoff (payback period / ROI) of an LED is beyond question (take a look at that link for a calculation).
 LEDs may simply be the best investment you can make, period, especially here in Hawaii, where electricity is expensive.
-Compare an LED to the cost of solar energy (you can get an estimate on solar from that from that link, too), where the payback period may be 2-7 years, and you’ll understand that there is simply no comparison (don’t get us wrong–solar is good, too…just takes a lot longer to pay for itself than LEDs).
+Compare an LED to solar energy, where the payback period may be 2-7 years, and you’ll understand that there is simply no comparison (don’t get us wrong–solar is good, too…just takes a lot longer to pay for itself than energy efficiency work, including LEDs).

 Light Spectrum and color/temperature